Stephanie Vaquer: Raw and Women's World Champion (2025–present)

 Vaquer made her first main roster appearance on the Raw after WrestleMania 41, facing Women's World Champion Iyo Sky in a match that ended in a no contest after interference from Giulia and Roxanne Perez.
-On May 30, 2025, Raw general manager Adam Pearce announced that Vaquer had joined the brand.
-On the June 2 episode of Raw, Vaquer defeated Ivy Nile and Liv Morgan in a triple threat match to qualify for the Money in the Bank ladder match.
-At Worlds Collide on June 7, Vaquer and Lola Vice defeated Chik Tormenta and Dalys, the latter of whom Vaquer started a mini feud with in NXT.
+On 30 May 2025, Raw general manager Adam Pearce announced that Vaquer had joined the brand.
+On the 2 June episode of Raw, Vaquer defeated Ivy Nile and Liv Morgan in a triple threat match to qualify for the Money in the Bank ladder match.
+At the WWE and Lucha Libre Asistencia Asesoría y Administración (AAA) event Worlds Collide on 7 June, Vaquer and Lola Vice defeated Chik Tormenta and Dalys, the latter of whom Vaquer started a mini feud with in NXT.
 Hours later at Money in the Bank, she failed to win the namesake ladder match.